How Much to Tip 11 People for the Holidays

 The teachers, tutors, and coaches who educate your kids appreciate a holiday gesture.
 Some schools prohibit teachers from accepting money from parents, so play it safe by giving a thoughtful thank you card along with a small gift, such as a book, picture frame, or plant.

 9. Personal Trainer

 Whether you regularly work out with a personal trainer, yoga teacher, or Pilates instructor, consider tipping the cost of one session with them.
 You can also give them a gift card to a local spa or department store.
 Just keep in mind that your personal trainer probably won't appreciate getting cookies, candy canes, or other holiday treats loaded with sugar (and you might not want to admit that you've been snacking on them either!).

-We entrust pet groomers, dog walkers, and pet sitters with our beloved furry friends, so definitely remember to tip them the cost of one normal service.
+We entrust pet groomers, dog walkers, and pet sitters with our beloved furry friends, so definitely remember to tip them at least the cost of one normal service.
 For example, if you typically pay your pet groomer $30 per session, pay him an extra $30 during the holidays.
+For dog walkers, tip up one week’s pay.
 If you have a particularly close relationship with your dog walker or pet sitter, give more money.

 Whether you occasionally pay a neighborhood teenager to babysit your kids or you have a live-in nanny, the people who care for your children will probably expect a holiday tip.
 Have your children write a thank you note to their babysitter or nanny, and include cash or a check for an amount equal to one day’s pay (for an occasional babysitter) to one week’s pay (for a full-time nanny).